QingliGuo/EGA_Data_submission/README.md

 ## 4. Filling up metadata for the study (MUST READ!!!)

 There are detailed videos teaching how to fill the metadata , it was really helpful https://ega-archive.org/submission/tools/submitter-portal.
-But there are some points may drive you crazy.
+But there are some points where were not mentioned else where, and they may drive you crazy.

 + First of all, DO NOT USE Safri!!!
 Use other browser instead;
 + For the contact of DAC, do not add space between the telephone number;